-As I clambered over the bulwark on to the deck one of the crew on board the ship was waiting for me, not one that I recognised from the shore party.
+As I clambered over the bulwark on to the deck of the ship, one of the crew on board was waiting for me.
+He was young, perhaps a little older than myself, and was not one of the men that I recognised from the shore party.
 He laid his hand upon my shoulder.
-‘This way lad,’ he said pulling me in the direction of a hatchway in the centre of deck, near the main mast.
+‘This way,’ he said pulling me in the direction of a hatchway in the centre of deck, near the main mast.
 His English words caught me by surprise.

 I followed him down a wooden ladder to the lower deck.
 This was lit by several swaying lanterns and was crowded with men, hammocks, cannon and various stores.
 Though the fresh sea air permeated through the port holes, the lower deck reeked with the odour of unwashed men, mixed with the smell of the timbers and the sickly scent of exotic perfume.

-The youth, for that is all he was, picked his way through the clutter on the lower deck to another hatchway.
-This was covered by a metal grille and locked shut with an iron bolt.
+The English youth picked his way through the clutter on the lower deck to another hatchway.
+This was covered by a wooden grille and locked shut with an iron bolt.
 Peering down through the hatchway I could see the top of a ladder, its lower rungs disappearing into the impenetrable darkness of the hold.
 A damp, nauseating stench wafted upwards.
 The youth drew back the bolt and raised the grille.
 At this point I must admit that my troubled mind was almost overcome: I felt my legs weaken and there must have been such a look in my eyes, such a pallor in my face, that a firm hand gripped my arm to steady me.

 ‘It’s down again for you,’ said the youth.
 ‘It ain’t as bad it looks.’